Maryland fake ID Laws

 Because diversion is not always offered, it’s important to consult an experienced Maryland fake ID lawyer if you or your child has been charged with a Maryland fake ID offense.
 While possession or use of a fake ID in Maryland is a misdemeanor, the consequences of any criminal conviction can be problematic for one’s future.
 A misdemeanor will appear on a criminal record and could be seen by future employers, renters, and higher education institutions.
 A qualified Maryland criminal lawyer can negotiate with the Assistant State’s Attorney to try and reach a diversion agreement.
 Ultimately, successful completion of diversion could also lead to eventually getting the arrest record expunged.
 Diversion is often an effective way to deal with a criminal charge because it’s the only option in the criminal justice system where the defendant has control over whether her charges get dismissed.
 The defendant can rest assured that if she completes the requirements of the agreement, in the end, the prosecutor will dismiss the case and charge.

-Attorney Morgan Leigh is an aggressive Maryland criminal defense attorney who has experience defending criminal cases including fake ID cases in Maryland.
+Attorney Paolo Gnocchi is an aggressive Maryland criminal defense attorney who has experience defending criminal cases including fake ID cases in Maryland.
 She serves clients in Montgomery County, Prince George’s County and other surrounding counties.
 She has experience in both General District and Circuit Court.
 Some of the cities she covers include Bethesda, Rockville, Silver Spring, Takoma Park, Potomac, Germantown, Gaithersburg, Hyattsville, College Park, Fort Washington, Bowie, Oxon Hill, and Greenbelt, among others.